 Supporting Friends and Family

 We all want to be supportive when we realize that a friend or family member is overwhelmed by stress or emotions.
-When people we care about are hurting find out if there is anything you can do to help.
+When someone we care about is hurting, we should find out how to help.
 The pandemic has increased our stress.
-Many of us have become more isolated.
-This is problematic because isolation just adds yet another layer of stress to our lives as isolation is associated with depression, anxiety, emotional and physical health problems, and increases mortality.
-We are a social species and isolation takes much of the joy out of our lives ….while eroding our physical and emotional health.
-Supporting family and friends and becoming more vigilant for signs of isolation and depression has become increasingly important.
-Actively supporting friends and family makes a difference in all our lives; research shows that social support is associated with good mental health while serving as a buffer against stress and decreasing our vulnerability to disease and post-traumatic stress!
+Many of us have become more isolated, which is concerning because isolation adds another layer of stress to our lives.
+Isolation has been linked to depression, anxiety, emotional and physical health issues, and even increased mortality.
+We are a social species and isolation takes much of the joy out of our lives, while eroding our physical and emotional health.
+Supporting family and friends while becoming more vigilant for signs of isolation and depression has become increasingly important.
+Actively supporting friends and family makes a difference in all of our lives.
+Research shows that social support is associated with good mental health while serving as a buffer against stress and decreasing our vulnerability to disease and post-traumatic stress!

 “I have noticed you seem upset or stressed and it worries me because you look like you are really hurting.
 Your health and well-being matter to me.”